 Once a closed-loop ground source heat pump has been installed, it’s not necessary to check or maintain the ground loop.
 Being a closed, self-contained system, the quantity and quality of the working fluid won’t vary.
 Subsequently, there’ll be no need for periodical maintenance.
 On the other hand, the continuous extraction and release of water that takes place in an open-loop ground source heat pump cannot guarantee that optimal water conditions are met.
 That could affect, for example, the performance of the heat exchange at the evaporator and could even damage the pump that circulates the groundwater.

 Ground Source Heat Pump Prices

 The annual cost of operating a ground source heat pumps is around £600 per year.
-The ground source heat pump installation costs can vary and can be somewhere between £13,000 and £20,000, due to The Energy Saving Trust (EST).
-The price can vary depending on the size of the system, and extra work required in addition to the pump installation—like a underfloor heating
+The ground source heat pump installation costs can vary and can be somewhere between £13,000 and £35,000, due to The Energy Saving Trust (EST).
+The price can vary depending on the size of the system, and extra work required in addition to the pump installation—like an underfloor heating system.

 For a detailed overview of prices for the installation please see Prices of Ground Source Heat Pumps.